This tour sets up your first site on CloudCannon, showcases some of the features and demonstrates different editors.

 Make future changes to published posts with the Content Editor or inline with the Visual Editor.

-Open the Collections section again and select the Services group.
+Open the Explore section again and select the Services group.

 Services is a Jekyll collection, a feature used to group related items in a scalable way.
 This collection is for listing the services offered on the creative site.